akspa0/floppyai/README.md

 ## Disk Surface Visualization

-Polar map shows average bits-per-revolution per track (radius = track index).
+Polar map shows average bits‑per‑revolution per track (radius = track index).
 Both sides are in one figure with the colorbar to the right.
-Output naming uses input-derived labels for clarity.
+Output naming uses input‑derived labels for clarity.

+High‑fidelity rendering:
+- Combined polar and Instability maps are saved at high DPI with increased angular resolution and radial upsampling for smooth imagery.
+- Per‑side high‑res surfaces are provided to inspect each side independently while preserving a shared density scale.

+Instability and Structure:
+- For each track/side we compute `instability_score` (0‑1) and a simple `structure_score` (0‑1).
+These are saved into `surface_map.json` and summarized in `<label>_instability_summary.csv`.
+- The composite prefers the Instability Map panel; if unavailable, it falls back to the revolution heatmap.

+Single‑sided detection:
+- We detect likely single‑sided disks either by very low Side‑1 coverage or by near‑duplicate Side‑1 vs Side‑0 density radials.
+- When detected, the composite title includes “Single‑sided (S1 missing|duplicated)”, and `surface_map.json` records the reason and coverage metrics under `global.insights`.

 ## Notes